ibm-cloud-architecture/refarch-data-ai-analytics/docs/index.md

 # Data is fundamental

- What makes managing data so challenging and complex is that, by itself, data doesn't do anything.
+Managing data within the enterprise has proven to be challenging and complex.
+By itself data doesn't do anything.
+To make data useful, something other than the data is required – such as a computer program, a query, or a user (machine or person).
 Data is inert; it is not self-organizing or even self-understanding.
+This is what contributes to making data challenging and complex.

-In the DIKW pyramid, data is the base with the least amount of perceived usefulness.
+In the [DIKW pyramid](https://en.wikipedia.org/wiki/DIKW_pyramid), data is the base with the least amount of perceived usefulness.
 Information has higher value than data, knowledge has higher value than information, and wisdom has the highest perceived value of all.
 Data requires something else—a program, a machine, or even a person—to move up the value chain and become information.
+By organizing and classifying information, the value chain can begin and expand from data and information to be regarded as knowledge.

+Wisdom, the top of the pyramid, is the pinnacle of the data value chain.
+Wisdom results in a combination of inert data – a fundamental raw material in the modern digital age – combined with a series of progressive traits such as: perspective, context, understanding, learning, and the ability to reason.
+Cognitive computing and artificial intelligence now mean that these traits can be attributed to both a person and a machine.

  ![](data-dikw-ai.png)

- The IBM AI Ladder also begins with data.
-You get higher business value when you perform business-assisted functions such as analytics, machine learning, or artificial intelligence on top of the data.
+ The IBM AI Ladder loosely parallels the DIKW pyramid in that the AI Ladder represents a progressive movement towards value creation within an enterprise.
+Increased value can be gained from completing activities at each step of the AI Ladder, with the potential to recognize higher levels of value, the higher the ladder is climbed.

+The AI Ladder contains four discrete levels: collect, organize, analyze, and infuse.
+Arguably, data lies below the first rung, recognizing the inert nature of data.
+The first rung is collect, a primitive action that serves as the first element towards making data actionable and to help drive automation, insights, optimization, and decision-making.
+Collect is an ability to attach to a data source – whether transient or persistent, real or virtual, and while being agnostic as to its actual location or its originating (underlying) technology.

+The AI Ladder progresses through the rungs to infuse, a state of capability that means an enterprise has taken artificial intelligence beyond a science project.
+Infusion means that advanced analytical models have been interwoven into the essential fabric of an application or system whereby driving new or improved business capabilities.

 ## Data as a differentiator

-Your data needs to become a corporate asset.
-Data has the power to transform your organization, add monetary value, and enable your workforce to accomplish extraordinary things.
+Data needs to become treated as a corporate asset.
+Data has the power to transform any organization, add monetary value, and enable the workforce to accomplish extraordinary things.
 Data-driven cultures can realize higher business returns.

-The scale of preserved data across a complex hybrid cloud topology requires discipline, even for an organization that embraces agile and adaptive philosophies.
+While a dog house can be built without much planning, you cannot build a modern skyscraper with the same approach.
+The scale of preserved data across a complex hybrid cloud or multi-cloud topology requires discipline, even for an organization that embraces agile and adaptive philosophies.

 Data can and should be used to drive analytical insights.
 But what considerations and planning activities are required to enable the generation of insights, the ability to take action, and the courage to make decisions?
-Although the planning and implementation activities to maximize the usefulness of your data can require some deep thinking, your organization can become data-centric and data-driven in a short time.
+Although the planning and implementation activities to maximize the usefulness of your data can require some deep thinking, organizations can become data-centric and data-driven in a short time.

-Businesses need to move rapidly.
-Your organization must respond to changing needs as quickly as possible or risk becoming irrelevant.
+More so than ever, businesses need to move rapidly.
+Organizations must respond to changing needs as quickly as possible or risk becoming irrelevant.
 This applies to both private or public organizations, whether large or small.

 Data and the related analytics are key to differentiation, but traditional approaches are often ad hoc, naive, complex, difficult, and brittle.
 This can result in delays, business challenges, lost opportunities, and the rise of unauthorized projects.

 ## Data platform